AdamRathbun/Etch/README.md

 # Etch
-Etch is a creative collaboration tool that helps people who are working remotely on design projects get them where they need to be.
-Users can make an account, log in, and create projects that they can then share, mark up and comment for creative editing.
+Etch is a creative collaboration tool that helps remote team members easily work together, especially when it comes to creative projects.
+Etch comes with accessible markup tools, comments, and project sharing to help you work with others and get your designs where they need to be.

 ## Video demo: https://soapbox.wistia.com/videos/hyu7fA6EOa